 While kachoris are a popular snack in other parts of the country also and virtually everywhere in Rajasthan, but perhaps nowhere in the state, kachoris have such a prominent taste of hing like Kota.
 And instead of the usual coriander or mint chutney or the tamarind one, the kaitha chutney is also a specialty of Kota.

 There are plenty of kachori shops all over the city and small vendors also sell the stuff, near bus stand, railway station and particularly, in areas full of coaching institutes.

 But connoisseurs of kachoris would not have it from elsewhere but from their favorite shops in Rampura, Nayapura and Chhawni Chauraha.
 These outlets make brisk business all the day through and their owners are now crorepatis.

 “When we are invited to weddings outside Kota, we get orders from relatives to bring along a generous stock of Kota kachori with us,”recalled Mr. Singhal

 In Delhi and Mumbai traveling trains, relatives can be seen at the railway station delivering packets of kachoris to their loved ones.

 The penchant for Kota kachoris has grown so much in recent years that it has overtaken the sale of thick savory sev, once the most loved snack in the city.

 Are you a Kachori lover as well?
-Which is your favorite go-to-shop for satisfying your kachori cravings, tell us in comments…
+Share your experience of Kota Kachori with us in comments below.